Iowa Medicaid Long-Term Care Definition

 Countable vs. Non-Countable Assets

 Countable (non-exempt) assets are counted towards Medicaid’s asset limit.
 This includes cash and most anything that can easily be converted to cash.
 Examples include stocks, bonds, investments, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
-In Iowa, 401K’s and IRA’s are also counted.
+In Iowa, 401K’s and IRA’s are counted.
 There are also many assets (resources) that are exempt (non-countable).
-Exemptions include personal belongings, such as clothing, household furnishings, an automobile, an irrevocable funeral contract, burial spaces, and generally one’s primary home.
+Exemptions include personal belongings (i.e., clothing), household furnishings, an automobile, an irrevocable funeral contract, burial spaces, and generally one’s primary home.

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This is true regardless of the long-term care Medicaid program for which one is applying, and regardless of if one or both spouses are applicants.
+All assets of a married couple are considered jointly owned (regardless of the long-term care Medicaid program for which one or both spouses is applying).
 There is, however, a Community Spouse Resource Allowance (CSRA) that protects a larger portion of the couple’s assets for the non-applicant spouse (community spouse) of a Nursing Home Medicaid or Medicaid Waiver applicant.
-In 2024, the CSRA allows the non-applicant spouse to keep 50% of the couple’s assets, up to $154,140.
-If the community spouse’s half of the assets falls under $30,828, they can keep 100% of the assets, up to $30,828.
-There is no Community Spouse Resource Allowance for Regular Medicaid.
+In 2025, the CSRA allows the non-applicant spouse to keep 50% of the couple’s assets, up to $157,920.
+If the community spouse’s half of the assets falls under $31,584, they can keep 100% of the assets, up to $31,584.
+Note: There is no CSRA for Regular Medicaid.

 Medicaid’s Look-Back Rule

 Iowa has a Medicaid Look-Back Period of 60 months that immediately precedes one’s Medicaid application date for Nursing Home Medicaid or a Medicaid Waiver.
 During the “look back”, Medicaid scrutinizes all asset transfers to ensure none were sold or gifted under fair market value.
 This includes asset transfers made by one’s spouse.
-The Look-Back Period is intended to discourage persons from gifting assets to meet Medicaid’s asset limit.
-Persons who violate this rule are penalized with a Penalty Period of Medicaid ineligibility.
-The Look-Back Rule does not apply to Regular Medicaid.
+Intended to discourage gifting assets to meet Medicaid’s asset limit, violations are penalized with a Penalty Period of Medicaid ineligibility.
+Note: The Look-Back Rule does not apply to Regular Medicaid.

 Iowa Medicaid Home Exemption Rules

 For the home to be exempt, the Medicaid applicant or their spouse must live in it.
-If there is no spouse living in the home, there is a home equity interest limit of $713,000 (in 2024).
+If there is no spouse in the home, there is a home equity interest limit of $730,000 (in 2025).
 Home equity is the value of the home, minus any outstanding debt against it.
 Equity interest is the amount of the home’s equity that is owned by the applicant.
-Furthermore, if there is not a spouse in the home, and the Medicaid applicant does not live in it, the applicant must have “Intent to Return”.
-For Regular Medicaid, there is no home equity interest limit.
+Furthermore, if neither the applicant nor their spouse live in the home, the applicant must have “Intent to Return”.
+Note: There is no home equity interest limit for Regular Medicaid.
 Other exemptions exist.

 While one’s home is generally not counted towards Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program (MERP).
 Following a long-term care Medicaid beneficiary’s death, the state Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.